weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Now, Maggie, dance up to one of them.
 All right, take Philip.
 You point your finger at him,—no both of you.
 Yes, you're right, Peter.
 I forgot that.
-See, Phil, Peter's learned <span id="calibre_link-96" page-number="50" page-name="Page:There Is Confusion.djvu/56" page-index="56" page-quality="3" title="Page:There_Is_Confusion.djvu/56"></span>it already.
+See, Phil, Peter's learned it already.
 Here I'll do it by myself; all of you stand back."

 She went through an elaborate pantomime, stretching out her hands as